frobware/haproxy-hacks/keda/README.md

     NAME                                     REFERENCE             TARGETS     MINPODS   MAXPODS   REPLICAS   AGE keda-hpa-test-app-scale-on-worker-role   Deployment/test-app   0/1         1         20        1          65s

-At this point--and based on our scale out previously with the `hello-app`--I would expect the `test-app` to scale out but the `test-app` deployment remains at 1 replica. any scaling.
+At this point I would expect the `test-app` to scale out but the replica count for the deployment remains at 1:

     $ oc get deployment
     NAME               READY   UP-TO-DATE   AVAILABLE   AGE